 --

-Happiness is not a station you arrive at,
+Happiness is not a station you arrive at, but a manner of traveling.

 - Margaret Lee Runbeck